“Premature optimization is the root of all evil” is the root of evil

 But the largest performance boost I ever acquired came from very simple thing.
 I used default .NET facility for matrix multiplication

 Matrix.TransformPoints method and it was very slow, so I decided to re-implement it on site.
 After all, it’s just a vector-matrix multiplication, a simple operation.
 This re-implementation gave me easily 20000% of improvement!
 When I peeked under the hood to see how the original operation works, I saw this:

 - System.Drawing.Internal.GPPOINTF..ctor (which is empty),

-This ladies and gentlemen, is exactly how years of performance unawareness look like.
+This, ladies and gentlemen, is exactly how the result of performance unawareness looks like.
 The perfect example.
 It has conversions and marshaling, constructors and creators, and only sometimes deep on the bottom it has the matrix multiplication I was looking for, but it doesn’t even show on the profiler.

 My point is, it’s all bad.
 It is the fear of evil that took us to the point the very basic desktop software is sluggish as hell.
 At work, I use Visual Studio and Word, and Excel, and Outlook, and it’s all tremendously bad.
 Sometimes, when Visual Studio goes “busy”, I have to load my trusty Vim just to continue to work.
 And I’m not even a Vim fan, it’s only good quality for me is that it works predictably.
 And on the Internet, it’s even worse.
 The guy wrote a message board engine in assembly and everybody is amazed how fast it is.
 Well, it’s not.
 There’s no magic in assembly per se, it’s just all the other implementations are horribly slow.
 Assembler only brings performance awareness upfront.